Sangram2905/NSE_Option_Chain/README.md

 The modifyed program as per my requirement and logic base on Mr. Nitin Murarka’s https://www.youtube.com/watch?v=vwSjRO4wGYE&ab_channel=Elearnmarkets.com ==> column "CHOI_diff" and other columns and data points with graph are my own findigs and logic.

-the Varun program have much more functions than my plz try this one first.
+the Varun program have much more functions than my plz try Varun program first.

 The other repository contents Stock Market BOTs for different Trading ideas The BOT’s give a look.